top of page

 The vision for the Duncan City Hall restoration was to revitalize the building’s masonry components without altering its historic character, ensuring it remains a vibrant civic center for the next century.
 As a designated heritage site under the Heritage Conservation Act and local Duncan bylaws, the project needed to prioritize minimal intervention, reversible techniques, and materials compatible with the 1913 originals.
 The goal was twofold: address immediate deterioration (paint removal, repointing) and enhance resilience against Cowichan Valley’s environmental stressors—high rainfall (over 1,200 mm annually), salt from nearby coastal influences, and temperature fluctuations that exacerbate mortar breakdown.

-Stone & Trowel and Lennox Masonry were selected for our proven track record in heritage restorations, including high-profile sites like Government House in Victoria and the Oldfield Estate in Saanich.
+Stone & Trowel (consulting) and Lennox Masonry (masonry contractor) were selected for our proven track record in heritage restorations, including high-profile sites like Government House in Victoria and the Oldfield Estate in Saanich.
 The City of Duncan aimed for a cost-effective approach that qualified for grants, leveraging programs from Heritage BC, provincial heritage branches, and federal Historic Places Initiative (HPI) funding through Parks Canada.
 By using sustainable methods like lime mortar and lime-wash, the project also aligned with BC’s climate resilience initiatives, protecting the structure from increased storm intensity due to climate change.

 Ultimately, the vision was to make the building “structurally sound” while preserving its original craftsmanship—transforming a neglected facade into a source of community pride that supports Duncan’s tourism economy (e.g., as part of historic walking tours) and daily municipal operations.

-2. Lead Paint Removal and Surface Preparation:
+Lead Paint Removal and Cleaning

-3. Repointing and Masonry Repairs:
+Repointing and Masonry Repair

-f your heritage property in the Cowichan Valley, Greater Victoria, or Vancouver Island requires chimney inspection, repointing, or full masonry restoration, contact Stone & Trowel for a consultation.
+If your heritage property in the Cowichan Valley, Greater Victoria, or Vancouver Island requires chimney inspection, repointing, or full masonry restoration, contact Stone & Trowel for a consultation.
 Let’s protect your legacy together.

 Request A Consultation